amanTHEBreaker/FirebaseLogin/README.md

 *  Password Reset (Through Email link)
 *  Error View

-Add google-services.json file in project.
+  Replace google-services.json file in project.
 You can find complete step here in this article.